Summit Therapeutics plc

 About Utrophin Modulation in DMD

 DMD is a progressive muscle wasting disease that affects around 50,000 boys and young men in the developed world.
 The disease is caused by different genetic faults in the gene that encodes dystrophin, a protein that is essential for the healthy function of all muscles.
 There is currently no cure for DMD and life expectancy is into the late twenties.
 Utrophin protein is functionally and structurally similar to dystrophin.
 In preclinical studies, the continued expression of utrophin has a meaningful, positive effect on muscle performance.
 Summit believes that utrophin modulation has the potential to slow down or even stop the progression of DMD, regardless of the underlying dystrophin gene mutation.
 Summit also believes that utrophin modulation could potentially be complementary to other therapeutic approaches for DMD.
 The Company's lead utrophin modulator, ezutromid, is an orally administered, small molecule.
-DMD is an orphan disease, and the US Food and Drug Administration ('FDA') and the European Medicines Agency have granted orphan drug status to ezutromid.
+DMD is an orphan disease, and the US Food and Drug Administration and the European Medicines Agency have granted Orphan Drug designation to ezutromid.
 Orphan drugs receive a number of benefits including additional regulatory support and a period of market exclusivity following approval.
 In addition, ezutromid has been granted Fast Track designation and Rare Pediatric Disease designation by the FDA.

 About Summit Therapeutics